-The options are subject to the terms of the Company stock option plan and are exercisable for a period of five years.
-Details of the options are set out in note 8 to the Consolidated Financial Statements.
+The options are subject to the terms of the Company's incentive stock option plan and are generally exercisable for a period of five years.
+Details of the options are set out in note 9 to the condensed consolidated interim financial statements for the three months ended January 31, 2013.

 At the annual general meeting held April 19, 2012, Dr. George Adams, Dr. Philip Toleikis and Mr. Jeff Bacha were re-elected and Mr. Bruce Weber and Mr. James Parsons were elected to the Company's Board of directors while Mr. Hans Mader did not stand for reelection to the Company board.
 The election of Mr. Weber and Mr. Parsons strengthens the Company board from a perspective in the international clinical, regulatory and corporate finance areas.
-With the launch of its first-in- man Canadian clinical trial of the Cell PouchTM, the Company is strategically focused on clinical validations and partnerships to advance its products.
+With the launch of its first-in-man Canadian clinical trial of the Cell PouchTM, the Company is strategically focused on clinical validations.
 The board now has the seasoned Directors with operational and transactional experience to properly govern and guide the Company.